Taking the Family to China? Tips for Traveling with Kids

 In Beijing, you can visit the Forbidden City, enjoy a rickshaw ride, or explore the Great Wall.
 Xi’an has the amazing terracotta army.
 Do a little research and you can find numerous things to do to keep the kids learning about China without a single boring moment.

 5-Don’t drink the tap water

 Avoid the tap water.
 If your kids have tummies that get upset easily, it’s a good idea to avoid the food from street vendors.

 Don’t let your kids go off alone, especially at tourist attractions.
 Some parents give their kids a note written in Chinese with their hotel information and mobile numbers just in case the kids get separated.

-Let your kids pick out souveniers.
-It’s fun to shop for mementos and keepsakes to remember yoru family trip to China.
+Let your kids pick out souvenirs.
+It’s fun to shop for mementos and keepsakes to remember your family trip to China.